Cryst4L/MinUI/README.md

 ```
 ### The Grid

-In a MinUI interface all the positions are given by constants, relatively their belonging canvas.
+In a MinUI interface all the positions are given by constants, according to their belonging canvas.
 This means that MinUI interfaces are not responsive, but on the other hand, it ensures that the interface will look exactly like the programmer will.

 A major issue in such approaches is the management of large 'magic numbers', which encode the positions and size of the widgets.